RaspAP/raspap-webgui/README.md

 ### Terms
 *We're using RaspAP for a commercial project.
 Can we use Insiders under the same terms and conditions?*

 Yes.
-Whether you're an individual or a company, you may use RaspAP Insiders precisely under the same terms as RaspAP, which are defined by the GNU GPL 3.0 license.
+Whether you're an individual or a company, you may use RaspAP Insiders precisely under the same terms as RaspAP, which are defined by the [GNU GPL-3.0 license](https://github.com/RaspAP/raspap-insiders/blob/master/LICENSE).
 However, we kindly ask you to respect the following guidelines:

 * Please **don't distribute the source code** of Insiders.
 You may freely use it for public, private or commercial projects, fork it, mirror it, do whatever you want with it, but please don't release the source code, as it would counteract the sponsorware strategy.
 * If you cancel your subscription, you're removed as a collaborator and will miss out on future updates of Insiders.
 However, you may *use the latest version* that's available to you as long as you like.
 Just remember that [GitHub deletes private forks](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/removing-a-collaborator-from-a-personal-repository).